 Houzy is a young company and finances itself by brokering third-party services as well as through advertising partnerships with national and regional partners (however, you as a user always decide yourself when you want to share what and with whom and thus always retain data sovereignty).
 The use of our online Renovation Calculator and our platform is therefore permanently free of charge for you.
 If required, our experts will be happy to advise you personally in a second step.
 Suitable, regional craftsmen can also be contacted through us without obligation.
 If an order is placed, payment is handled directly with the craftsman.

-Houzy is a young Swiss company that has the goal of simplifying the lives of homeowners through innovative tools and bundled expert knowledge.
-The Houzy platform integrates user-friendly online tools such as the property valuation, the renovation calculator or the plant guide, which help to optimally manage residential property and save effort and costs in the process.
+Houzy is a young Swiss PropTech company with one goal: Making homeownership simple.
+The platform integrates user-friendly online tools such as the property valuation, the renovation calculator or the property gains tax calculator, which help to optimally manage private property and save effort and costs in the process.
 The scope of Houzy is constantly being expanded.
 You can find out more under About us.

 Before buying an owner-occupied apartment, you should definitely take a look at the condominium regulations, because with the purchase you accept the regulations of this community.
 The resolutions and minutes of recent owners' meetings also provide important information about decisions, such as upcoming renovations.
 In addition, it should be clarified in advance what the status of the renewal fund is and the annual contributions of the condominium owners.
 Buying a condominium also means that you have to help finance all upcoming renovations.
 So if the roof is renovated a year after the purchase and there are no funds in the renovation fund, the new owner will be faced with major expenses.
 With the Houzy renovation and renewal fund calculator, such expenses and risks can be identified even before the purchase.